Alaska Cutthroat Trout

 Sea-run cutthroat trout in Southeast Alaska, as well as freshwater residents, will overwinter in streams, beaver ponds and lakes.
 Cutthroat trout prefer deeper pools with debris such as logs and boulders with undercut banks to hide and ambush food.
 Those that make their way into saltwater for a few months or even up to a year will grow a little bigger and are very aggressive upon their return to their freshwater birthplace.

 The cold inflow of headwater streams with a gravelly bottom are the preferred location for cutthroat to spawn.
 Shortly after the spawn has ended they will move to deeper water with plenty of cover and food.
 With the many different species in the same streams in the fall to target cutthroat trout in Alaska requires an understanding of their habits to narrow down the search.

 For sea-run coastal cutthroat trout, time spent in salt water is typically just a few months but can extend for over a year in some cases.
 While in the marine environment, cutthroat trout prefer estuary and near-shore environments for feeding and cover.

 Coastal cutthroat trout (Oncorhynchus clarkii clarkii) exhibit both resident and sea-run life history forms in Alaska and range throughout the coastal waters from the southern tip of Southeast Alaska to Gore Point on the Kenai Peninsula.
 There are approximately 14 subspecies of cutthroat trout (Lahontan, Westslope, Yellowstone) identified in the world.
 Coastal cutthroat trout is the only one found in Alaska.
 It is also the only one that utilizes the marine environment.
-It is believed that all of the inland subspecies of cutthroat trout found throughout the western United States evolved from the ancestral coastal cutthroat trout.
+The inland subspecies of cutthroat trout, found throughout the western United States, is thought to have evolved from the ancestral coastal cutthroat trout.

 Coastal Cutthroat Habitat